 A direct cremation, is where a simple cremation is conducted, without any ceremony or services.
-This means the funeral establishment (or crematory) simply handle the collection of the deceased, complete the required legal administration, and perform the cremation.
+This means the funeral establishment (or crematory) simply handles the collection of the deceased, completes the required legal administration, and performs the cremation.
 The cremated remains are then returned directly to the family.
 What this means is that it can be delivered at a much-reduced cost.
 The demand for direct cremation is challenging an industry that once did not even feel a need to provide up-front funeral pricing.
 Now, cremation consumers are shopping around to compare cremation prices, and seeking out the most affordable direct cremation service they can find.
 As within other consumer sectors, why would you opt to pay hundreds (if not thousands) of dollars more, for the exact same product or service?

 How much should you expect to pay for a direct cremation?

 A direct cremation ranges in cost in any one area.
 If you conduct a simple comparison between 5 funeral homes and cremation providers, asking for the cost of a direct cremation from their General Price List, you will see a difference in price.
-Especially if you select a range of different providers from the small funeral home to large corporate funeral home.
+Especially if you select a range of different providers from the small funeral home to a large corporate funeral home.
 In most major cities, a direct cremation can be conducted for between $595 to $995.
 Rural areas tend to be more expensive, as there is less competition for the cremation market.

 Comparing cremation prices